The Postpartum Handbook; mindful maternal self-care with the Alexander Technique

 Publication in the journal MIDWIFERY.
 Women's experiences of using the AT in the postpartum: "In a way, it's just as beneficial as sleep."

 An interview about Study 2 findings.
-(A paper on this study has been accepted for publication in 2024/25 by the Journal of Perinatal Education.)
+(A paper on this study was published by the Journal of Perinatal Education.)

 Click here for a video on a summary of the research findings.